Super Bowl collapse? Atlanta has seen this kind of thing thing before

 Atlanta, once known as ‘Loserville’ has seen more than its share of postseason misery.

-ATLANTA — Well, Atlanta, there’s nothing left to say.
+HOUSTON — Well, Atlanta, there’s nothing left to say.

 The city once known as “Loserville” was cruising toward its first Super Bowl championship, leading Tom Brady and the mighty New England Patriots by 25 points.